-Michael, his wife, and two children live in the Portland, OR area.
+Michael, his wife, and two children live in West Linn, OR.
 As a family, they believe that kids live healthier and more-fulfilled lives when they spend more time playing outside and exploring in nature than with video games or plastic toys.
 Michael is a stay-at-home dad and historian.
 He used to blog at Exploring Portland’s Natural Areas, and founded the Facebook group PDX Kids in Nature.
 His idea for the Children at Nature Play sign stemmed from his passion for promoting nature connection for children.

 The sign is intended to be displayed in neighborhoods, at trailheads, nature parks and centers, zoos, gardens, aquariums, schools, etc., essentially any place where children explore, play, and learn about nature (or any place where you think that should happen).